Fortnite for iPhone & Android: What You Need to Know in May

-The Fortnite app is official and you will soon be able to play Fortnite for iPhone and iPad, with a Fortnite Android release coming.
-Fortnite Battle Royale is starting out as invite only on the iPhone and iPad on Monday.
-Technically this is Fortnite Battle Royale, but we’re shortening it like most users do.
+The Fortnite app is out and you can play play Fortnite for iPhone and iPad.
+A Fortnite Android release is getting closer now that Epic Games is asking users what devices they use, but it is not here yet.
+Technically this is Fortnite Battle Royale, but we’re shortening the name like most users do.

 This is what you need to know about playing Fortnite on iOS, how to sign up to play and what parents need to know about the Fortnite app.
 While you wait, check out the best battle royale games for iPhone and Android.

-Fortnite is coming to iOS 11 and to the iPhone 6s or iPhone SE and newer and the iPad Pro, iPad Air 2 and iPad 2017-2018 devices.
+Fortnite works on iOS 11 and on the iPhone 6s or iPhone SE and newer and the iPad Pro, iPad Air 2 and iPad 2017-2018 devices.
 You can download it and start playing immediately on your iPhone or iPad.

 Fortnite Android Release Date